Support proPilot

 -- Create user if it doesn't exist and grant global privileges

-CREATE USER IF NOT EXISTS 'propilot'@'%' IDENTIFIED BY 'propilotDBPass';
+CREATE USER IF NOT EXISTS 'propilot'@'%' IDENTIFIED BY 'same_password_as_MARIADB_PASSWORD_in_docker_compose_file';

 GRANT ALL PRIVILEGES ON *.* TO 'propilot'@'%' WITH GRANT OPTION;